 Google didn’t like that.

 They yanked my AdSense account and stated that I could no longer have an account since I was clicking on my own links.
 If I disagreed with their decision, I could appeal it.
 Guess what?
-I’ve been appealing their decision since 2005 and I have yet to receive a response from anyone about anything.
+I’ve been appealing their decision since 2005 and I did not get it back till late 2017.

 So yeah, bite me.